mookai-be/poko-website-builder/README.md

 ##### Github Pages

 This repo is configured to deploy to Github Pages.
-All you have to do is activate Github Pages in your repo.
+All you have to do is:

+1. activate Github Pages in your repo.
 1. Go to your repo `settings` > `Pages`
-2. In the `Source` section, choose `Github Actions`.
+1. In the `Source` section, choose `Github Actions`.
+1. Set the `BASE_URL` environment variable to your repo url.
+1. Go to your repo `settings` > `Secrets and variables` > `Actions`
+1. Click on the `Variables` tab
+1. Click on `New repository variable`
+1. Name it `BASE_URL`
+1. Set the value to your repo url.

 #### Creating the Github App